sineemore/backpack/README.md

 	# I use st terminal, but probably there is no st.info
 	TERM=xterm-256color

-Also check simular project [sshrc](https://github.com/Russell91/sshrc).
+Also check similar project [sshrc](https://github.com/Russell91/sshrc).